code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/jms/apache-activemq-console-welcome.png" alt="apache activemq console welcome">
 </figure>

 Let's finish this tutorial by stopping the running ActiveMQ instance.
-Switch back to the console in which ActiveMQ was started and press <kbd>CTRL+C</kbd> (note that if ActiveMQ was started as a background process, the stop command needs to be run instead).
-If needed type "<kbd>Y</kbd>" when prompted to '<var>Terminate batch job<var>' followed by <kbd>ENTER</kbd>.
+Switch back to the console in which ActiveMQ was started and press <kbd>"CTRL+C"</kbd> (note that if ActiveMQ was started as a background process, the stop command needs to be run instead).
+If needed type "<kbd>Y</kbd>" when prompted to '<var>Terminate batch job</var>' followed by "<kbd>ENTER</kbd>".
 The console will return to the prompt as shown below and ActiveMQ is stopped.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/apache-activemq-stop.png" alt="apache activemq stop">
 </figure>

-This concludes setting up and configuring ActiveMQ.
+This concludes setting up and configuring Apache ActiveMQ.
 If you found this post helpful or have any questions or remarks, please leave a comment below.